13alvone/GhostLink/README.md

 # GhostLink — Stealth Text-to-Audio Encoder (GibberLink Protocol, Dense 8-FSK)

 ## Overview
 GhostLink hides structured text inside audio using the **GibberLink** protocol — carefully band-placed FSK tones designed to survive consumer playback chains and lossy streaming codecs.
-It ships with two command-line tools: `ghostlink` for encoding and `ghostlink-decode` for recovering messages.
+It ships with three command-line tools: `ghostlink` for encoding, `ghostlink-decode` for recovering messages, and `ghostlink-web` for a browser-based interface.
 It defaults to **dense 8-FSK** with forward error correction, interleaving, and repeats for robustness; a 4-FSK mode is available for extra margin.

 ### Key Properties